phongnguyen39/freecodecamp_react/readme.md

 # Freecodecamp - React Lessons

 These are my notes from following the curriculum.
 Though this is a markdown file that is rendered by Github, it might be better to read it as a text file.
+All credits go back to freecodecamp.

 React has its own markup language.
 JSX is an extension of Javascript that writes HTML can be directly written in.
 JSX is not valid Javascript so it has to be compiled.
 Then transpiled by packages like Babel to fully render.